Hackademic/hackademic/ContainerManager/README.md

 1. Run the `container_daemon.py` script.
 This will create an listening socket connection on port 5506.
 2. Connect to socket connection running on port 5506 using `nc localhost 5506`.
-3. Run the challenge by sending `create_connection:<challengename>` to the socket connection.
+3. Run the challenge by sending `create_container:<challengename>` to the socket connection.
 This will return the web address of running challenge.

 A UI has to be added to provide this as an interface to the admin.